ehabkost/habkost.net/habkost-net/talks/fosdem-2017/contents.md

 ## How abstractions inside QEMU (don't) work together
 Eduardo Habkost &lt;ehabkost@redhat.com&gt;

-Note: Hello, my name is Eduardo.
+Note: Hello, thank you for coming.
+My name is Eduardo.
 I work for Red Hat at the KVM team, mostly on QEMU.
 I will talk about the internal APIs in QEMU.

-* TODO: enums
-* TODO: lists on QemuOpts
-* TODO: MORE EXAMPLES!!!
 * TODO: danpb work on qemuopts/qapi
-* TODO: slide numbers!
-* TODO: make introduction shorter

 # Contents